httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

 diverge, and the shared value in cases where the values agree.

-Given a WorkerGlobalScope (`worker`), the following algorithm returns its "site for cookies" (either a registrable domain, or the empty string):
+Given a WorkerGlobalScope (`worker`), the following algorithm returns its "site for cookies" (either a registered domain, or the empty string):

-1. Let `site` be `worker`'s origin's host's registrable domain.
+1. Let `site` be `worker`'s origin's host's registered domain.

 2. For each `document` in `worker`'s Documents: